dkhaothong/dkhaothong.github.io/_projects/MiscProjects.md

 ### OVERVIEW

-Khaosan Thai is a restaurant recently opened in San Jose, CA. I was tasked with creating a website that matched the interior design of the restaurant.
+Khaosan Thai is a Thai restaurant in San Jose, CA. I was tasked with creating a website that matched the interior design of the restaurant.
 The website was built without a template using Wix’s drag and drop ability.

 <br />
 <div style="text-align:center;">